skadistats/clarity/README.md

 Version 2.0 offers a new event based interface to replay data, which will make usage much easier and more versatile for you.

+##### Announcement regarding Source 2

+Work on a version supporting the Dota 2 Reborn engine will start soon - stay tuned :)

 # Replay Data

 clarity produces the following data you might be interested in from a replay.
 Choose from: